kiraleos/dissertation/src/dissertation.md

 ![Redshift distribution per bin of 0.01](./figures/redshift_distribution.png){width=85%}

 The figure above shows the distribution of the redshifts in the dataset.
-The distribution is not normal, as the number of galaxies decreases dramatically as the redshift increases and the majority of the data is around the 0.1 redshift range.
+The x-axis represents the redshift, and the y-axis represents the number of galaxies in the dataset with that redshift.
+The redshifts are split into bins of 0.01, and the number of galaxies in each bin is plotted.
+The figure shows that the redshifts are not uniformly distributed, but instead, they follow a highly skewed (skewness of $1.094$) normal distribution.
+The mean of the redshifts is $0.142$, the median $0.126$ and the standard deviation is $0.079$.

 The 99th percentile of the redshifts is approximately $0.37$, which means that *99%* of the galaxies have a redshift of $z \le 0.37$.
 As we will see later on, this will have an impact on the performance of the model in the redshifts of that range.

 ![A randomly selected galaxy spectra](./figures/galaxy_spectra.png)